 IMpower130 is an additional multicentre, randomised, open-label, phase 3 study randomising stage IV NSCC patients 2:1 to receive atezolizumab (1200 mg every 3 weeks) and carboplatin/albumin-bound paclitaxel (nab-P) (4-6 cycles), followed by maintenance atezolizumab to ChT alone (maintenance with pemetrexed switch or best supportive care).
-This trial showed a significant improvement in OS (18.6 versus 13.9 months; HR 0.79, 95% CI 0.64-0.98, P=0.033) and PFS (7.0 versus 5.5 months, HR 0.64, 95% CI 0.54-0.77, P<0.0001) with atezolizumab plus ChT versus ChT as first-line treatment, offering a new standard treatment opportunity in this subgroup of patients [98a] [I, A; MCBS v1.1 score: 3].
+This trial showed a significant improvement in OS (18.6 versus 13.9 months; HR 0.79, 95% CI 0.64-0.98; P=0.033) and PFS (7.0 versus 5.5 months, HR 0.64, 95% CI 0.54-0.77, P<0.0001) with atezolizumab plus ChT versus ChT as first-line treatment, offering a new standard treatment opportunity in this subgroup of patients [98a] [I, A; ESMO-MCBS v1.1 score: 3].

 KEYNOTE-407 is a randomised, placebo-controlled study of patients with metastatic squamous NSCLC [99].
 Patients were randomised 1:1 to receive carboplatin and paclitaxel every 3 weeks or nab-P weekly plus pembrolizumab or placebo for 4 cycles, followed by pembrolizumab or placebo for a total of 35 treatments.
-The combination of ChT plus pembrolizumab was associated with improved ORR (58.4% versus 35.0%, P=0.0004) and improved OS (HR 0.64, mOS 15.9 versus 11.3 months, P=0.0008).
-The benefit in OS was seen across PD-L1 expression strata (TPS < 1% HR 0.61, TPS 1%-49% HR 0.57, TPS $\geq$ 50% HR 0.64).
+The combination of ChT plus pembrolizumab was associated with improved ORR (58.4% versus 35.0%; P=0.0004) and improved OS (HR 0.64, mOS 15.9 versus 11.3 months; P=0.0008).
+The benefit in OS was seen across PD-L1 expression strata (TPS < 1% HR 0.61, TPS 1%-49% HR 0.57, TPS \geq 50% HR 0.64).
 No new safety concerns were observed.
-Results from KEYNOTE-407 place the combination of pembrolizumab plus carboplatin and paclitaxel or nab-P as a standard choice in patients with metastatic squamous NSCLC [I, A; MCBS v1.1 score: 4].
+Addition of pembrolizumab to ChT maintained or improved HRQoL measurements relative to baseline and improved HRQoL versus ChT alone at weeks 9 and 18.
+Results from KEYNOTE-407 place the combination of pembrolizumab plus carboplatin and paclitaxel or nab-P as a standard choice in patients with metastatic squamous NSCLC [I, A; ESMO-MCBS v1.1 score: 4] [99a].

 Atezolizumab was studied in patients with metastatic squamous NSCLC in the IMpower131 study.
 Patients were randomised to atezolizumab/carboplatin/paclitaxel, atezolizumab/carboplatin/nab-P or carboplatin/nab-P [100].
-Atezolizumab/carboplatin/nab-P had improved PFS compared with carboplatin/nab-P (HR 0.715, P=0.0001), but no improvement in OS was seen at the first interim analysis (mOS 14 versus 13.9 months).
-More mature data are needed to evaluate long-term benefit of the strategy; with the use of atezolizumab with carboplatin and nab-P today representing an option in patients with metastatic squamous NSCLC [I, B; not EMA-approved].
+Atezolizumab/carboplatin/nab-P had improved PFS compared with carboplatin/nab-P (HR 0.715, P=0.0001), but no improvement in final OS was seen (mOS 14.2 versus 13.5 months) [100a].
+In the PD-L1-high subgroup, median OS was 23.4 versus 10.2 months, respectively.
+While atezolizumab with carboplatin and nab-P improves PFS in patients with metastatic squamous NSCLC, it was not shown to improve OS, favouring today the combination reported in KEYNOTE-407 [I, B; not EMA-approved].

-One key area of uncertainty is among PD-L1 TPS $\geq$ 50%, as none of these trials provide a direct comparison between ChT plus checkpoint inhibitors versus pembrolizumab monotherapy.
-However, cross-trial comparison between trials suggest similar OS outcomes among PD-L1 $\geq$ 50%, with very different toxicity profiles, suggesting that pembrolizumab monotherapy may remain a reasonable choice for patients with PD-L1 $\geq$ 50% [101].
+One key area of uncertainty is among PD-L1 TPS \geq 50%, as none of these trials provide a direct comparison between ChT plus checkpoint inhibitors versus pembrolizumab monotherapy.
+However, cross-trial comparison between trials suggest similar OS outcomes among PD-L1 \geq 50%, with very different toxicity profiles, suggesting that pembrolizumab monotherapy may remain a reasonable choice for patients with PD-L1 \geq 50% [101].